 In accordance with the Alternative Investment Funds (Jersey) Regulations 2012, the Jersey Financial Services Commission ("JFSC") has granted permission for the Company to be marketed within any EU Member State or other EU State to which the Directive applies.
-The Company's registration certificate with the JFSC is now conditioned such that the Company "must comply with the applicable sections of the Codes of Practice for Alternative Investment Funds and AIF Services Business"
+The Company's registration certificate with the JFSC is conditioned such that the Company "must comply with the applicable sections of the Codes of Practice for Alternative Investment Funds and AIF Services Business".

-abrdn Capital International Limited ("aCIL"), as the Company's non-EEA alternative investment fund manager, has notified the UK Financial Conduct Authority ("FCA") in accordance with the requirements of the UK National Private Placement Regime of its intention to market the Company (as a non-EEA AIF under the Directive) in the UK.
+abrdn Asia Limited, as the Company's non-EEA alternative investment fund manager, has notified the UK Financial Conduct Authority ("FCA") in accordance with the requirements of the UK National Private Placement Regime of its intention to market the Company (as a non-EEA AIF under the Directive) in the UK.

-In addition, in accordance with Article 23 of the Directive and Rule 3.2.2 of the FCA's Fund Sourcebook, aCIL is required to make available certain disclosures for potential investors in the Company.
-These disclosures, in the form of a pre-investment disclosure document ("PIDD"), are available on the Company's website.
-The periodic disclosures required to be made by the Manager under the AIFMD are set out on page 105.
+In addition, in accordance with Article 23 of the Directive and Rule 3.2.2 of the FCA's Fund Sourcebook, abrdn Asia Limited is required to make available certain disclosures for potential investors in the Company.
+These disclosures, in the form of a Pre-Investment Disclosure Document ("PIDD"), are available on the Company's website.
+The periodic disclosures required to be made by the Investment Manager under the AIFMD are set out on page 104.